Axa: Headquarters

 Axa headquarters is located in the 8th arrondissement of Paris.
-Axa, which already owned 23 Avenue Matignon, acquired the former Hotel de La Vaupalière, an 18th-century building, in the late 1990s.
+Axa, which already owned 23 Avenue Matignon, acquired the former Hôtel de La Vaupalière, an 18th-century building, in the late 1990s.
 Architect Ricardo Bofill integrated the facade of the hotel with a modern glass building that covers the courtyard that the hotel also occupies.
 The complex serves as Axa's head office.